Martin Fassnacht: Research

-The main research focus of Fassnacht and his team are in the areas of pricing, brand management, retail marketing and omnichannel business.
+The main research focus of Fassnacht and his team is in the areas of pricing, brand management, retail marketing and omnichannel business.

 Fassnacht is the author of numerous publications in national and international magazines and newspapers, the Journal of Business Economics, Schmalenbachs Journal of Business Economic Research (Schmalenbachs Zeitschrift für betriebswirtschaftliche Forschung), Journal of Marketing, Journal of Service Research, the Journal of Business-to-Business Marketing and the Journal of Business Research.

 Honours

 Four years in a row, the Frankfurter Allgemeine Zeitung listed Professor Dr. Martin Fassnacht in its Economist Ranking among the 100 most influential economists in Germany.
-In 2017 he was ranked 56th, in 2018 64th, in 2019 68th and in 2020 he took 91th place.
+In 2017 he was ranked 56th, in 2018 64th, in 2019 68th and in 2020 he took 91st place.

 He has received several awards for his scientific work.
 His article "The Role of Soft Factors in Implementing a Service-Oriented Strategy in Industrial Marketing Companies" was voted "Outstanding Article of the Year 2003" by the editorial board of the Journal of Business-to-Business Marketing.
 His article "Quality of Electronic Services: Conceptualizing and Testing a Hierarchical Model" was awarded the "Best Paper Award" in the topic area "Service Marketing" at the 2005 Summer Marketing Educators' Conference of the American Marketing Association (AMA).
 The article "Consequences of web-based service quality: Uncovering a multi-faceted chain of effects" was listed as "Top Cited Article 2007-2011" by the Journal of Interactive Marketing.
 The article "The impact of external social and internal personal forces on consumers' brand community engagement on Facebook" was distinguished with the Highly Commended Paper 2017 award by the Journal of Product & Brand Management.
 For their book Preismanagement (Price Management) Hermann Simon and Martin Fassnacht were awarded the Georg-Bergler-Preis für Absatzwirtschaft 2010.
 This prize is awarded every two years by the magazine "absatzwirtschaft", the German Marketing Association (Deutscher Marketing-Verband) and the German Society of Consumer Research, Nuremberg (Gesellschaft für Konsumforschung, GfK-Nürnberg e.V.) and, with prize money of 20,000 euros, is one of the highest endowed marketing textbook awards in Europe.